anastuart/thesis/extra_stuff/dumping_ground.md

 state [@edinger1995].
 However, recent research suggests that it may not actually be a misperception, but rather a mismeasurement of current methods of scoring PSG data [@stephan2023].

+## What is sleep and sleepiness

+Prolonged wake is associated with subjective and objective sleepiness, perceived subjectively through feelings of sleepiness, which are associated with objectively measurable changes in brain activity, measurable through EEG.
+Sleepiness is Additionally, sleep, particularly slow wave activity (SWA) which are synchronized oscillations of membrane potential between hyperpolarised and depolarised states that propagate throughout the brain in an antero-posterior cortical progression
+    Increased sleep pressure is associated with

 ## What is brain activity?